'Rise and Fall’ Clauses: Managing cost escalation risk in Australia

 Government Contracts

-A commonly used contract for Government funded projects is the General Conditions of Contract (GC21).
+A commonly used contract for government-funded projects is the General Conditions of Contract (GC21).
 The cost escalation provisions in the GC21 are found in the standard schedule 7 ‘Costs Adjustment Formula’.
 The schedule explains how the standard clause operates and how to redraft the clause to tailor it to the needs of the project, if desired.

 The GC21 formula is accompanied by guidance on its application, including on what action to take if any relevant index is discontinued.